EOSLaoMao/EOSGuardian/README.md

 There is a script `scripts/perm.sh` to setup permissions.
 It will add two permissions under `active` permission.

-First one, `guardianperm`, which will only be used by EOS Guardian contract which just been deployed under your account.
-It only contains one code permission `YOUR_ACCOUNT@eosio.code`.
+1. `guardianperm`: only be used by the EOS Guardian contract, which just been deployed under your account in the previous step.
+It only contains one code permission: `YOUR_ACCOUNT@eosio.code`.

-Second one, `safeperm`, which will be used to fire `safetransfer` and `safedelegate`, it contains code permission and also a key for your daily basis usage.
+1. `safeperm`: used to fire `safetransfer` and `safedelegate`, it contains code permission as well as a key for your daily basis usage.

 Prepare a new key pair for `safeperm` and setup like this:

 ```
 ./scripts/perm.sh YOUR_ACCOUNT SAFEPERM_PUBKEY
 ```

-after setup, the permission structure of your account should be like this:
+After setup, the permission structure of your account should look like this:

 ```
 permissions: